RotX18/MP_Group4_EscapingReality/UserGuide.md

 11. After doing the above stteps, the project is now set up and ready for development

 # Build Usage Guide:
+1. Extract the build file from the zip
-1. Ensure your occulus app is open
+2. Ensure your occulus app is open
-2. Plug in your rift s headset
+3. Plug in and set up your Oculus Rift S headset
-3. Open the Exe file
+4. Open the extracted build file and double click the .exe file